CWHP Home | Alphabetical Index | Topical Index

 ~ R ~

-Rey, Margaret Elizabeth
+Rey, Margret Elizabeth (Waldstein)

 Richards, Ellen (Swallow)

-Margaret Elizabeth Rey (b.
-May 16 in Hamburg Germany d December 21, 1996 in Cambridge?)
+Margret Elizabeth (Waldstein) Rey (b.
+May 16, 1906 in Hamburg, Germany, d.
+December 21, 1996 in Cambridge)

 Author of children’s books

-Margret Rey was born Margarete Elisabeth Waldstein in Germany.
-Since she was Jewish, she moved to London as a photographer and then traveled to Rio de Janerio, Brazil where she met her husband, the German-born Hans A Reysenbach, who had been working there since the 1920s.
-After they married in 1935, they moved to Paris.
+The couple married in 1935, and moved to Paris where they began their collaboration in children's books.
 A French publisher became interested in Hans’ drawings and commissioned him to write a children’s book, published as Rafi and the Nine Monkeys which included a curious monkey that was the inspiration of the future children’s book Curious George.
-The beginning of the Second World War meant that the Reys needed to flee again before Paris fell to the Nazis.
-They traveled to Lisbon and then back to Brazil and from there to New York, talking the illustrated manuscript of the new book they had just written.
-The books were published by Houghton Mifflin in 1941 (A collector's edition with the original watercolors was recently released.)
-Curious George was an instant success.
-They wrote seven stories in all, with Hans doing the most of the illustrations and Margret working primarily on the stories, though they shared much of the work Margret's name was left off the cover, but this was corrected in later editions.
-They collaborated on other children’s books as well.
+In 1940, the Reys fled Paris before the advancing Nazi army invaded.
+They traveled to via Spain and Portugal, then back to Brazil and from there to New York City, taking the illustrated manuscript of the new book they had just written.
+Curious George was published by Houghton Mifflin in 1941.
+Together, the Reys wrote seven books about the curious little monkey, with Hans doing the most of the illustrations and Margret working primarily on the stories.
+Though they shared much of the work, Margret's name did not appear on the books

 Return to Top of Page